the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Stay well-read on specific, more cutting edge techniques like RLHF, LoRA, and whatever paper came out last week making its rounds in the AI-verse.

-Understand global vs local (per-customer / tenant-specific / federated) learning, and the deep tension of "how do I tailor things per customer?" vs "how do I keep things simple, and ensure data privacy + security is completely respected?"
+Understand global vs local (per-customer / tenant-specific / federated) learning — and the tension between tailoring intelligently vs keeping things simple and privacy-safe.
-Related to this is how to intelligently partition and serve per-customer models.
+Related to this is how to skillfully partition and serve per-customer models.

 Understand how quantization, distillation, model pruning, and other tricks help you obtain **production-ready models**.
 And know how to work with your production models, whether it's upgrading to new versions, [QA-ing the results]({% post_url 2025-05-19-the-case-for-qa-endpoints %}), or monitoring for issues like drift.